 - School Point of Contact – the person at the school who you would like correspondence sent to – name, phone number and email

-- country of origin of the Applicant and parents
+- country of original of your parents and yourself

 - socio-economic background

-- A statement from the Applicant’s parent/carer outlining why the Applicant is a suitable candidate for this scholarship and how they meet each of the selection criteria. (maximum 400 words)
+- A statement from the applicant’s parent/carer regarding why the applicant is a suitable candidate for this scholarship and how they meet each of the selection criteria.

-- A copy of all the pages of the Applicant’s most recent school report ready to upload
+- A copy of your most recent school report ready to upload (PDF or word format)

-- A personal reference from an Aboriginal Community Member (PDF or Word format, maximum 400 words)
+- A personal reference from an Aboriginal community member which addresses the selection criteria (PDF or work format, maximum 400 words)

 DRAFT PAPER APPLICATION FORM